THE-HASHSNIFFER/TraceAnything/README.md

 ## Optional: User-Guided Masks with SAM2

 If you prefer **user-guided SAM2 masks** instead of the automatic masks computed from Trace Anything outputs (for visualization), we provide a helper script [`scripts/user_mask.py`](scripts/user_mask.py).
 This script lets you interactively select points on the first frame of a scene to produce per-frame foreground masks.

-Run with:
+Install [SAM2](https://github.com/facebookresearch/sam2) and download its checkpoint.
+Then run with:

 ```bash
 python scripts/user_mask.py --scene <output_scene_dir> \